Doctor of Clinical Laboratory Sciences

 Degree requirements and course descriptions are subject to change.
 Any courses taken as an equivalent must be approved by the Graduate Director and the Office of Graduate Studies.
 In most cases, use the catalog of the year student entered the program.
 Other years’ catalogs».

-The DCLS is a 76 credit hour program designed to be completed in a three year time frame if enrolled full time (see program progression below, part-time options are available).
-Course work is divided between the "Core Curriculum" (advanced theory courses) completed in the first four semesters of full-time study, and one full year of full-time clinical residency (during which research and residency courses are completed).
+The DCLS is a minimum 76 credit hour program designed to be completed in a three year time frame if enrolled full time (see program progression below, part-time options are available).
+Course work is divided between the "Core Curriculum" (advanced theory courses) completed in the first two years of full-time study, and one full year of full-time clinical residency (during which research and residency courses are completed).

 A recommended plan of study for full-time students in the DCLS program is shown below.